 I know I am not alone on this but, my first ever crochet blanket attempt ended up turning into a trapezoid.
 That project is to date one of my least proud achievements.

 The problem I encountered was that I didn’t know where to place the first and last stitches on each row.

 Simply put, I wasn’t stitching in the correct places, and the whole thing spiraled downhill much to my disappointment.

 I ended up with a less then desirable blanket.
 Which was way smaller on one end.
 Trust me there was no way I was going to show it to anyone.
 I saved myself a ton of embarrassment and stuffed it in a box in my attic and forgot about it.

-Since then, I have made efforts to continuously learn as much as I can about crocheting.
+Since then, I have made efforts to continuously learn as much as I can about crocheting and crochet stitches.
 Also, to finish all of my great projects with a perfect straight edge.